Wednesday, January 26, 2011

 26.Batman: Director: Tim Burton Writer: Bob Kane Cast: Michael Keaton, Jack Nicholson, Kim Basinger

-There is a reason Nicholson gets billing before Keaton in the opening credits of Burton's 89 masterpiece that brought us as close to the killing joke as we may ever get.
+The issue: There is a reason Nicholson gets billing before Keaton in the opening credits of Burton's 89 masterpiece that brought us as close to the killing joke as we may ever get.
 It is funny how Burton started off with such an amazing ability to direct a film but over the past five years has spiraled down into pure crap.
 I wonder why that is?
 I could do an entire post on Burton worst to first but we are talking about Batman.

 This performance from Nicholson is nothing short of amazing.
 If you watch him before he falls into the vat of chemicals and then you see him after that you realize what acting is and what great makeup can do to enhance a performance.
 I don't want to put out that Keaton doesn't give a solid performance as the Dark Knight but it is just so overshadowed by this massive Nicholson element.